openshift-metal3/dev-scripts/docs/custom-mao-and-capbm.md

-# Using Custom Machine API Operator and Actuator
+# Using Custom Machine API Operator and Actuator or Baremetal Operator

 This document shows how to run a custom build of both the machine-api-operator (MAO) and the BareMetal Machine actuator, cluster-api-provider-baremetal